 3. Try to be constructive.
 Start the review with what you thought worked well.
 Even if you find the paper to be badly flawed, there should be some strengths in there, otherwise the editors wouldn’t have sent it out for review.

 After that, instead of focussing on what is ‘wrong’, make specific constructive suggestions for what should be done differently.
 So, instead of “this paper shows a disappointing lack of engagement with recent literature”, it’s more helpful to suggest that “the paper would benefit from a much more thorough grounding in recent literature such as…” and then list some references.

-(Constructive feedback is basic good practice when marking students’ assignments, so it should be something that, as academics, we know how to do.)
+(Constructive feedback is basic good practice when marking students’ assignments, so it shouldn’t be too hard to apply that to peer reviewing too.)

 Try to avoid diagnosing problems for which you aren’t willing to offer possible solutions.
 For example, if you think the paper needs more grounding in the literature, make sure you give specific references, with author names and years, so it is clear what literature you are referring to.

-Likewise, if you’re suggesting lots of things that need to be added, and the paper is already up to the word limit, then make some suggestions about what could be cut to make space for the additions.
+Likewise, if you’re suggesting lots of things that need to be added, and the paper is already up to the word limit, try to make some brief suggestions about what could be cut to make space for the additions.

 4. Invite rather than insist.
 Reviews issue forth from an anonymous void.
 That format is intrinsically alienating.
 Filling them with exacting demands for “required changes” is probably not the best way to inspire authors to think more deeply, to refine their analysis, to make their work as good as it can be.